 Imperialism.
-The establishment of a colonial empire in which domination is political and/or economic.
+The establishing of colonial empires in which domination is political and/or economic.

 Impression management.
 Selective control of how others perceive us.

 Income.
 Payment of wages usually earned from work or investments.
-Income is usually measured by year.
+This is usually measured by year.

 Independent variable.
-The variable that an investigator believes affects another variable.
-For example, in the posited relationship between education and income, education is the independent variable and income is the dependent variable.
-See also Dependent variable.
+The variable that you believe affects another.
+In the posited relationship between education and income, education is the independent variable, income is the dependent variable.
+See also dependent variable.

 Index crime.
-Street crime such as robbery, rape, and other serious offences.
+Street crime such as robbery, rape, and other serious offenses.

-Indigenous culture.
-The native or original culture of a particular region.
+Indigenous cultures.
+Native or the original culture of a particular region.

 Individualism.
 A belief in the centrality and primary importance of the individual and the importance of self-sufficiency and independence.

 Inductive reasoning.
-The process of reasoning from specific observations to general statements.
-See also Deductive reasoning and Generalization.
+The process of going from specific observations to general statements.

 Industrialism.
 A mode of production characterized by the large-scale manufacturing of goods (including agriculture).
 As with any mode of production, industrialism imposes severe constraints upon the rest of the sociocultural system.

 Industrialization.
-The continual expanding application of sophisticated technology designed to efficiently draw energy and raw materials out of the environment and fashion them into products for human use.
+The continual expanding application of sophisticated technology designed to efficiently draw energy and raw materials out of the environment and fashion them for human use.